MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 Follow the steps to connect to AKS cluster.

 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
-1. Select the AKS cluster from resource list.
-Select button **Connect**, you find the guidance of how to connect the AKS cluster.
+1. Select the resource of type **Kubernetes service** from resource list.
+1. Select **Connect**.
+Guidance to connect the AKS cluster appears.
 1. Select **Azure CLI** and follow the steps to connect to the AKS cluster in your local terminal.
-If running on macOS or Windows, save the `az aks get-credentials` command aside for use in Azure Cloud Shell later.

 ## Retrieve metrics from Azure Monitor Workspace